adcerny/single-state-model/single-state-model.md

 This model reduces the number of places where session truth can exist.
 That single decision changes the feel of the whole system.

 - Engineers stop chasing inconsistencies across cookies, caches, and service-to-service calls.
-- Identity and entitlements become boring and consistent, which is exactly what they should be.
+- Identity and entitlements become simple and consistent, which is exactly what they should be.
 - Failures become legible.
 When the store is down, the system behaves in a small set of known ways.
 - Cross-application behaviour feels coherent to users, because it is based on the same session truth.
 - Teams can move faster with less fear, because the rules are few, explicit, and enforceable.